7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 ### Quick Start

-Suppose we have an abstract `Greeter` component and some other components that depend on it:
+Suppose we have an abstract `Greeter` component, and some other components that depend on it:

 ```scala mdoc:reset:invisible:to-string
 var counter = 0